seadowg/cv/cv.md

 * Leading technical teams while engaging with clients.
-* Teaching and consulting with technical, product and executive members of client organisations on core development and agile practices such as pair programming, test driven development, agile product management, lean startup and many others.
+* Teaching and consulting with technical, product and executive members of client organisations on core development and Lean/XP practices such as pair programming, test driven development, agile product management, lean startup and many others.
 * Helping clients move towards minimum viable products